Michael Jackson's This Is It (album): Commercial performance

 Internationally, This Is It had similar commercial reception.
 The album was released worldwide on October 26 and October 27, 2009, and debuted at number one in fourteen countries.
 The fourteen countries include Italy, France, Sweden and the Netherlands, the album stayed at number one in the Netherlands for two consecutive weeks.
 Other countries where This Is It didn't debut or peak at number one were, placing at number two, Denmark, Australia and Switzerland, placing at number three, Norway and the United Kingdom, placing at four in Germany and sixth in Ireland.
 In the album's second week of release its chart positions saw both an increase and decrease.
 This Is It increased from four to three in Germany and sixth to fifth in Ireland while it held onto its second and third positions in Switzerland and Norway respectively.
 By its third week of release, the album went on to peak at number three in Ireland.
 This Is It sold 78,000 units in its first week of release in the United Kingdom.

 This Is It has received multiple certifications since its release from different countries worldwide; although sales per certificate vary per country.
 Four days after This Is It's release in the United Kingdom, it was certified gold for 100,000 units sold on October 30, and platinum for 300,000 units sold on November 27, 2009.
 The album was certified 2× platinum by Recording Industry Association of America (RIAA) on December 4, 2009.
 This Is It was certified Platinum by the Australian Recording Industry Association for the shipment of over 70,000 units in Australia.
 The album was also certified Gold by the Canadian Recording Industry Association for the sales of over 40,000 units in Canada and was certified 3× Platinum by the Federation of the Italian Music Industry for the sales of over 210,000 units in Italy, as well as 2× Platinum by the Recording Industry Association of New Zealand for the sales of over 30,000 units in New Zealand.
 It was the third best-selling album of 2009 based on worldwide sales.
-By march of 2010, the soundtrack sold 5 million copies globally.
+By March 2010, the soundtrack had sold 5 million copies globally.